 On the Loop

-Desperate for answers, Alina heads a search for the truth, but while the answer she discovers may explain the mass disappearance, it may also put Earth’s first crewed extrasolar mission in jeopardy.
+Now thrust into a less glamorous spotlight, Alina heads a search for the truth.
+But while the answer she discovers may explain the missing crew members, it may also put Earth’s first crewed extrasolar mission in jeopardy.

 Alina left her hand on the door latch after Dom left, the metal cool in her palm.
 A breeze from the balcony stirred the leaden room air, and raised goosebumps along the back of her arms.
 She waited, picturing Dom shuffling down the hall, pausing for the elevator car, heading up to the fourth floor.
 Only when she was sure he was gone did she pull the door open.